The Ultimate Guide to Estuary Fishing

-> Many species are strongly linked to their behaviour to the tides and rely on certain phases of the tidal cycle to bring them food. or to allow them access to food-rich areas.
-Fish in this category include mulloway, ?athead. mangrove jack. barramundi, threadfin salmon and, at times, bream.
+Many species are strongly linked to their behaviour to the tides and rely on certain phases of the tidal cycle to bring them food. or to allow them access to food-rich areas.
+Fish in this category include Mulloway, Dusky Flathead, Mangrove Jack, Barramundi, Threadfin Salmon and, at times, bream.

-As the tide falls, baitfish, prawns and other tidbits are forced to leave the shelter of mangrove roots or sandbanks and return to the channels, where predators are sure to be waiting.
+As the tide falls, baitfish, prawns, and other tidbits are forced to leave the shelter of mangrove roots or sandbanks and return to the channels, where predators are sure to be waiting.
 Naturally enough, these channels often fish best on the falling or low tide.
-Dusky ?athead, in particular, make great use of falling tides to force prey towards their concealed location or ‘lie’.
+Dusky flathead, in particular, makes great use of falling tides to force prey towards their concealed location or ‘lie’.

-Tides can also be important to fish like whiting, bream, blackfish and the many other forage species which inhabit an estuary.
-A rising tide will give them access to feeding areas like yabby banks, cockle beds and weed covered shorelines.
+Tides can also be important to fish like Sand whiting, Yellowfin bream, blackfish and the many other forage species which inhabit an estuary.
+A rising tide will give them access to feeding areas like yabby banks, cockle beds, and weed covered shorelines.

 At times of big tides, it’s often advisable to fish the creeks that run into rivers as many fish will use the higher water to push into the country they can’t normally reach.
 Backwater areas of big estuaries are also good spots during these spring or king tide cycles of maximum water movement.